recursion-ninja/CSCI-795-ML/README.md

 | Learn    |  64%  |
 | Validate |  16%  |

-We then performed model selction
+We then performed model selection